Get up to 50% off* millions of tickets in the Great British Rail Sale now! Sale ends 12 Jan.Book now

 Want to find out more about taking the train from Goch to Amsterdam?
 Look no further.

-There are around 17 trains per day running between Goch and Amsterdam, which usually take 4 hours 18 minutes to complete the 72 miles (116 km) journey.
+There are around 32 trains per day running between Goch and Amsterdam, which usually take 4 hours 19 minutes to complete the 72 miles (116 km) journey.
 It can take as little as 3 hours 51 minutes on the fastest services though, if you want to get there as quickly as possible.
 Although there aren't any direct services on this line, it's still easy to travel to Amsterdam from Goch, you'll just need to make 1 change along the way.
-During your journey, you're likely to be travelling with Thalys, ICE or DB, as these are the main train operators on this route.
+Hop on a train operated by either DB or Regiojet to reach your destination in no time.
+These train companies are the main operators of services on this route and run modern comfortable trains to make your journey as relaxing as possible.

 You can save money on train tickets from Goch to Amsterdam if you book in advance.
 Use our Journey Planner at the top of the page to compare ticket prices and get the cheapest fares.